RESIDENTIAL

 Design Director

-Roger is a Design Director and leads the Urban Impact group at Gensler Los Angeles.
-Since he joined the firm, the group has won a PA Award (Architecture Magazine) and...
+Roger Sherman is a Design Director and leads the Urban Impact group at Gensler Los Angeles.
+His innovative work has been featured at TEDx and in Newsweek, Fast Company, CNN, and The History Channel.